ethereum-optimism/design-docs/security/fma-multi-threaded-64-bit-cannon.md

 Below is what needs to be done before launch to reduce the chances of the above failure modes occurring, and to ensure they can be detected and recovered from:

-- [ ] Third-party audit the offchain and onchain VM implementation and specification (Assignee: document author).
+- [ ] Third-party audit the offchain and onchain VM implementation and specification (Assignee: @inphi)
-- [ ] *Action item 2 (Assignee: tag assignee)*
-- [ ] *Action item 3 (Assignee: tag assignee)*

-## Audit Requirements

-*Given the failure modes and action items, will this project require an audit?
-See [OP Labs Audit Framework: When to get external security review and how to prepare for it](https://gov.optimism.io/t/op-labs-audit-framework-when-to-get-external-security-review-and-how-to-prepare-for-it/6864) for a reference decision making framework.
-Please explain your reasoning.*

-## Appendix

-### Appendix A: This is a Placeholder Title

-*Appendices must include any additional relevant info, processes, or documentation that is relevant for verifying and reproducing the above info.
-Examples:*

-- *If you used certain tools, specify their versions or commit hashes.*
-- *If you followed some process/procedure, document the steps in that process or link to somewhere that process is defined.*